DRY Kubernetes manifests with Kustomize

 value: nginx:1.25.3

-Patches using path strategic merge
+Patches using the strategic merge standard

-• In this case, the target field from Kustomize patches configuration can be omitted
+• In this case, the 'target' field from 'Kustomize' patches configuration can be omitted

 # Syntax